Ilhan Omar: 2020

 Omar won the Democratic nomination in the August 11 Democratic primary, in which she faced four opponents.
 The strongest was mediation lawyer Antone Melton-Meaux, who raised $3.2 million in April–June 2020, compared to about $500,000 by Omar; much of Melton-Meaux's funding came from pro-Israel groups.
 Melton-Meaux was also endorsed by Minnesota's largest newspaper, The Star Tribune.
 This led some analysts to predict a close race, but Omar received 57.4% of the vote to Melton-Meaux's 39.2%.

 She defeated Republican Lacy Johnson and Legal Marijuana Now Party candidate Michael Moore in the November 3 general election, with 64.3% of the vote to Johnson's 25.8% and Moore's 9.5%.
 Omar's margin of victory was 24 points less than Biden's in the district, the highest underperformance of any Democrat in the nation, which Nathaniel Rakich of FiveThirtyEight attributed to increased Republican spending and Moore's progressive pro-marijuana campaign.

 2022

 In the August 9 Democratic primary, Omar faced former Minneapolis councilman Don Samuels and three other opponents.
 The campaign primarily focused on crime and Omar's effectiveness in office.
-Omar's campaign outspent Samuels's $2.1 million to $800,000; Samuels ran television ads while Omar's campaign did not.
-Omar won the primary with 50.3% of the vote to Samuels's 48.2%, a margin of less than 2,500 votes.
+Omar's campaign outspent Samuels's by $2.1 million to $800,000; Samuels ran television ads while Omar's campaign did not.
+Omar won the primary with 50.3% of the vote to Samuels's 48.2%, a margin of fewer than 2,500 votes.